 - Our free printable kids leaf activity kit

 - Crayons or other coloring supplies (finger paint, pastels or markers for coloring, etc.)

 - A glue stick

-- Binding supplies (we used a hole punch + brass fasteners or a binder ring to make ID books)
+- Binding supplies (we used a hole punch + brass fasteners and binder rings to make identification books)

 - Ribbon or string (we used grosgrain ribbon + a glue gun to make a garland)

 How to Make a Kids Leaf Collection Book – DIY Instructions:

 Download and print our free printable kids leaf activity kit.